Tidal Report

-As of November 3, 2024, the fishing scene in the Atlantic Ocean off North Carolina is looking promising.
-Here’s what you need to know for a successful day on the water.
+As of December 1, 2024, the fishing scene in the Atlantic Ocean off North Carolina is looking promising, especially with the fall season in full swing.

 ### Fish Activity